TritonDataCenter/debian-lx-brand-image-builder/README.md

-# CentOS lx-brand Image Builder
+# Debian lx-brand Image Builder

 This is a collection of scripts used for creating an LX-brand Debian image.